Yerba Mate and the Breast Feeding Mom

-LiveStrong.com, by example has excessive warnings against breast feeding and pregnant moms drinking this beverage:
+LiveStrong.com, for example, has excessive warnings against breastfeeding and pregnant moms drinking this beverage:

 "When a woman drinks yerba mate during pregnancy, her baby may be negatively affected.
 Potential risks include birth defects, low birth weight and premature birth.
 Women who drank yerba mate during pregnancy also have given birth to babies who have showed symptoms of neonatal withdrawal syndrome, including excessive crying, irritability and hypertonia in the limbs.
 Drinking large amounts of yerba mate over time can also increase the risk for throat, esophageal or mouth cancer, even in individuals who are not pregnant, according to the Cleveland Clinic."

 Birth defects?
 Premature birth?
 Yikes!
 Those are pretty darn serious risks from drinking a tea that grows naturally in a Rainforest!
 LiveStrong also goes on to say this...

 "Women should also not drink yerba mate if they are breastfeeding.
 The yerba mate can pass through breast milk and may negatively affect a nursing baby.
 You should wait until your baby has completely weaned before resuming drinking yerba mate."

 All of LiveStrong's references are based on medical research and "clinical" trials.
 However, I wasn't too quick to jump on the research bandwagon for several reasons of my own:

 - Doctors/Medical researchers are generally not versed in nutrition.
 Yerba Mate is a (naturally) nutritious drink.